Kitware/CMake/Help/prop_test/FAIL_REGULAR_EXPRESSION.rst

 FAIL_REGULAR_EXPRESSION
 -----------------------

-If the output matches this regular expression the test will fail.
+If the output matches this regular expression the test will fail, regardless of the process exit code.

 If set, if the output matches one of specified regular expressions, the test will fail.
 Example: